RosettaCommons/documentation/AMBRose.md

 ## How to install AMBRose
 ### Automatically
 Currently, you can install AMBRose with anything capable of handling a `setup.py` script, such as `pip`.
-If you are taking this route, you must be in the directory [`tools/AmbRose`](https://github.com/RosettaCommons/tools/tree/master/AmbRose).
+If you are taking this route, you must first clone [RosettaCommons/tools,](https://github.com/RosettaCommons/tools) and then navigate to the directory [`tools/AmbRose`](https://github.com/RosettaCommons/tools/tree/master/AmbRose).
 Here, run

 ```
 $ pip install --user .